Stanisław Modzelewski: Investigation

 The investigation of the Vampire of Gałkówek's murders was discontinued in 1957.
 Despite the thoroughness of the investigation, the perpetrator was not found as the police were led astray from the beginning.
 They assumed that the murderer was a Polish State Railways employee as the crimes were committed near the railway track and some of the women who managed to survive stated that the offender was wearing a uniform.
 As a result, the perpetrator was not found and the local people continued to live in fear.

-10 years later the case was reopened because of the murder in Warsaw.
-The suspect in the killing of Maria Gałecka was soon found.
-It was Stanisław Modzelewski, her ex-neighbor and he was known to have had a number of disputes with the victim.
+In 1967, the case was reopened when Maria Gałecka was found dead.
+On 24 September 1967, Stanisław Modzelewski, her ex-neighbor whom was known to have had a number of disputes with the victim, was arrested.
+Modzelewski was executed by hanging on 13 November 1969.